CBS-HPC/.github/profile/DeiC.md

 CBS researchers wanting to test out HPC systems Type 2 to 5 can gain acess to sandbox ressources by contacting CBS front office (rdm@cbs.dk).
 Find more information [here](https://www.deic.dk/en/Supercomputing/Instructions-and-Guides/Access-to-HPC-Sandbox).

 ### Grant Applications
-Find an overview of currently relevant grant application rounds [here](https://github.com/CBS-HPC/.github/blob/main/profile/README.md#grant-applications).
+Find an overview of currently open application rounds [here](https://github.com/CBS-HPC/.github/blob/main/profile/README.md#grant-applications).
 Please contact [RDM Support](rdm@cbs.dk) as soon as possible if you consider applying as we can aid in the application process.

 **Type 1-3:** Researcher can apply for the [bi-annual application round](https://www.deic.dk/en/supercomputing/Apply-for-HPC-resources) for the national HPC resources.